cis-ds/course-site/content/faq/_index.md

 ## General description

-This course is open to any graduate (or advanced undergraduate) at UChicago.
-I anticipate drawing students from a wide range of departments such as Sociology, Psychology, Political Science, Comparative Human Development, and MAPSS.
-Typically these students are looking to learn basic computational and analytical skills they can apply to master's theses or dissertation research.
+This course is open to any graduate (or advanced undergraduate) at Cornell.
+I anticipate drawing students from a wide range of departments such as Information Science, Sociology, Psychology, and Political Science.
+Typically these students are looking to learn basic computational and analytic skills they can apply to master's projects or dissertation research.

 If you have never programmed before or don't even know what the [shell](/setup/shell/) is, **prepare for a shock**.
-This class will prove to be immensely beneficial if you stick with it, but that will require you to commit for the full 9 weeks.
+This class will prove to be immensely beneficial if you stick with it, but that will require you to commit for the full semester.
 I do not presume any prior programming experience, so everyone starts from the same knowledge level.
 I guarantee that the first few weeks and assignments will be rough - but the good news is that they will be rough for everyone!
 Your classmates are struggling with you and you can lean on one another to get through the worst part of the learning curve.

-A highly selective sampling of feedback from past course evaluations:
+A highly selective sampling of feedback from when I taught [a similar course at the University of Chicago](https://cfss.uchicago.edu):

 > I think this class is really well-organized.
 The homework is craftily designed as a way to solidify the materials learned in class.
 Dr. Soltoff is wonderful and helpful!
 He came to class fully prepared and made the lectures enjoyable and productive.
 I suggest that all Ph.D. students in Political Science (at least in my field), who likes to conduct quantitative research, should choose this class in the first year, because this class can well set students up with a good understanding of programming techniques.